-- · for incapacity due to pregnancy, prenatal medical care or child birth; - to care for the employee's child after birth, or placement for adoption or foster care; - to care for the employee's spouse, son, daughter or parent, who has a serious health condition; or - for a serious health condition that makes the employee unable to perform the employee's job.
+• to care for the employee's spouse, son, daughter or parent, who has a serious health condition; or

+• for a serious health condition that makes the employee unable to perform the employee's job.

 Military Family Leave Entitlements

 Eligible employees whose spouse, son, daughter or parent is on covered active duty or call to covered active duty status may use their 12-week leave entitlement to address certain qualifying exigencies.
 Qualifying exigencies may include attending certain military events, arranging for alternative childcare, addressing certain financial and legal arrangements, attending certain counseling sessions, and attending post-deployment reintegration briefings.